Co-Chairs: Erica Wildgoose and Dave

 I have been involved with mental health services in Bristol for many years now as a service user in the past and now as someone that is eager to contribute in enhancing the services for the people of Bristol.
 I have previously been involved in the ‘Time to Change’ campaign in conjunction with Rethink Mental Illness and Mind to end the stigma attached to mental health.
 I’ve also have worked alongside Bristol Clinical Commissioning Group (Bristol CCG) with the commissioning of the new service now known as Bristol Mental Health.
 I was also involved in the discussions regarding the set up of the ‘Sanctuary’ in Bristol.
 As well as informing people about Bristol Survivors’ Network (BSN) and of course BIMHN.

 I would like to thank you again for electing me as Membership Engagement Officer.
 I feel incredibly passionate about BIMHN’s aims and values, and believe that those suffering with mental ill health deserve the best possible access to local services.
 I look forward to representing you all, and ensuring your voice is heard over the next year.

 Get in touch!
 Email me at email@example.com

-Outside of BIMHN and University I am a Cub Scout Leader and I work within UWE Accommodation services supporting students in halls.
+Outside of BIMHN I am a Cub Scout Leader and I work within the NHS.
 Baking, drinking tea and colouring in are three of my favourite things to do to wind down (along with maybe watch an episode or two of something on Netflix) and when I can, I love to go walking in the hills or mountains or visit a peaceful beach.

 If you have any questions or comments, please feel free to chat to me at a meeting or drop an email to firstname.lastname@example.org, I am really excited to get started and I promise I don’t bite!

-I look forward to meeting you all and hearing your ideas.
-Feel free to get in touch with me for whatever reason!
+Finally, I look forward to meeting you all in the not too distant future and get in touch with your ideas for collaboration by emailing email@example.com